-Flood Risk Management Dams, Recreation and Natural Resources Management maintains seven flood risk management project dams in New Hampshire.
+Flood Risk Management Dams, Recreation and Natural Resources Management

+The New England District constructed and operates and maintains seven flood risk management project dams in New Hampshire.
 All are located in the 2nd Congressional District, and information on each is provided below.
 In addition, the Corps is responsible for the conservation of natural resources held in public trust at civil works water resources projects.

 Recreation areas at the 31 federal flood risk management protection projects and the Cape Cod Canal within New England are managed for multiple uses.
 In some areas, management is delegated to the states for specific purposes, e.g., campgrounds, wildlife management and forestry.
 Recreation areas at these facilities are generally open from mid-May to mid-September.